smartdevicelink/sdl_app_library_guides/docs/Frequently Asked Questions/React Native/index.md

 #### Create the EventEmitter Bridge Class

-Create the class that will be the listener for the notiification you created above.
+Create the class that will be the listener for the notification you created above.
 This class will be sending and receiving messages from your JavaScript code (React Native).
 The required `supportedEvents` method returns an array of supported event names.
 Sending an event name that is not included in the array will result in an error.
 An "event" is sending a message from native code to React Native code.

 ##### Objective-C
 ###### SDLEventEmitter.h